 Olive Wood Needles Warm to the Touch

-Addi Olive Wood needles offer a lovely alternative to the popular Addi line of nickel-coated metal needles.
-The Addi Olive Wood Needles crafted from non-fruit bearing olive trees and finished with a plant-based oil which defines the unique wood grain of each tip and keeps the surface slick for snag-free knitting.
+These needles are crafted from non-fruit bearing olive trees and finished with a plant-based oil which defines the unique wood grain of each tip and keeps the surface slick for snag-free knitting.
 The smooth hardwood tips have a defined taper and warm to body temperature quickly, making them far more comfortable for knitters with arthritis or hand pain than conventional metal needles.
 Available both as fixed and interchangeable circular needles, the Addi Olive Wood needles are a gorgeous complement to or upgrade from the original nickel-coated Turbos.

 Vibrant, lightweight acrylic needles